-Second, we remark that, while asymptotic tail bounds like in Theorem~\ref{thm:LDP} are interesting, a more useful kind of result would be a finite-sample tail bound on the same error probabilities.$ $ We see at least two possible avenues for accomplishing this.
-One is to apply some general-purpose method like \cite[Exercise~4.5.5]{DZ}.
-Another is to try to identify the exact ``modulus of continuity'' of $C_{k,p}$ at a particular point and then to apply finite-sample tail bounds for empirical measures in Wasserstein distances, like those found in \cite{WassConcentration}.
-In either case, the details appear difficult but possible to carry out.

-Finally, we address the $L^p$-exponential moment assumption.
-Of course, it holds for all $p\ge 1$ as long as $\mu$ has compact support.
-Moreover, as we show below, for $X=\R^m$ and $p=1$, the assumption holds if and only if the moment generating function of $\mu$ is finite everywhere.
-However, for $p=2$, the condition is too strict to even cover the case where $\mu$ is a standard Gaussian distribution.
-For these reasons, we conjecture that the condition is not necessary for the conclusion to hold.
-For example, if $R_n = R$ is compact for all $n\in\N$, then the conclusion should hold even if $X$ is non-compact and $\mu$ is heavy-tailed.
+Second, we address the $L^p$-exponential moment assumption.
+As we show below, for $\mathcal{X}=\R^m$ and $p=1$, the assumption holds if the moment generating function of $\mu$ is finite everywhere.
+However, for $p=2$, the condition is too strict to even cover the case where $\mu$ is a standard Gaussian distribution; we conjecture that the condition is not necessary for the conclusion to hold.

-\begin{lemma} If $\mu\in \mathcal{P}(\R^m)$ has $\int_{\R^m}\exp(\langle \lambda,y\rangle)\, d\mu(y) < \infty$ for all $\lambda \in\R^m$, then we have $\int_{\R^m}\exp(\alpha \|x-y\|)\, d\mu(y) < \infty$ for all $x\in\R^m$ and $\alpha > 0$. \end{lemma}
+\begin{lemma} If $\mu\in \mathcal{P}(\R^m)$ has $\int_{\R^m}\exp(\langle \lambda,y\rangle)\, \diff\mu(y) < \infty$ for all $\lambda \in\R^m$, then we have $\int_{\R^m}\exp(\alpha |x-y|)\, \diff\mu(y) < \infty$ for all $x\in\R^m$ and $\alpha > 0$. \end{lemma}

-\begin{proof} Let $N$ be a $\frac{1}{2}$-net of the unit ball $B :=\{\lambda\in \R^m: \|\lambda\|\le 1 \}$.
+\begin{proof} Let $N$ be a $\frac{1}{2}$-net of the unit ball $B :=\{\lambda\in \R^m: |\lambda|\le 1 \}$.
 Then for any $\alpha >0$ and $y\in \R^m$, use the standard duality of the $L^2$ inner product and Cauchy-Schwarz to get: